Peder Furubotn

 Peder Furubotn (29 August 1890 – 28 November 1975) was a Norwegian cabinetmaker, politician for the Communist Party and resistance member during World War II.

 Early and personal life

-Furubotn was born in Brekke, Sogn og Fjordane, the son of Jørgen Furubotn and Valgjerd Miljeteig.
+Furubotn was born near Brekke in Lavik og Brekke Municipality in Nordre Bergenhus county, Norway.
+He was the son of Jørgen Furubotn and Valgjerd Miljeteig.
 He married Gina Dorthea Sandal in 1912.
 He started working as a cabinetmaker in Bergen when he was 14 years old.
 He joined the local union in 1909, and was a board member of the Bergen chapter for several years.
 He was also a board member of the Labour Party in Bergen.
 He was a board member of the radical union branch Fagopposisjonen av 1911, which had been founded by Martin Tranmæl.

 1923–1940

 He was elected general secretary for the Communist Party of Norway (Norges Kommunistiske Parti, NKP) from its foundation in 1923, and was chairman of the party from 1925 to 1930.
 During this period he was among the loyal Moscow supporters and criticized people who diverged from the "correct" political line, as well as the Labour Party.
 Furubotn stayed in Moscow from 1930 to 1938, when he returned to Norway.

 He was also deputy chairman of the Communist Party of Norway after the Finnish War in 1946.